Siege of Izmail: Inside the stronghold

 By 8 a.m. the Russian troops firmly established themselves on the ramparts of Izmail; the Bros, Khota, and Bender gates were opened, and the cavalry reserves entered the fortress.
+Suvorov, however, forbade the cavalry to enter inside the city until the infantry cleared the way for it with bayonets.
 The first to step on the fortress walls was Major Nekludov; and after a short rest, the assault columns from different sides moved toward the center of the city.
 A new fierce fighting began; the Turks resisted stubbornly; every building, every scrap of land in the fortress had to be taken with the fight.
+Suvorov, wanting to quickly gain a foothold in the city, ordered 20 light cannon to be brought into the fortress and to open fire along the city streets.
 The Russians made their way into the Old and the New Fortresses, as well as the Citadel.
 Garrisoned Crimean Tatars and some Turks, commanded by Qaplan Geray (cousin of the last Crimean Khan and victor against the Austrians at Giurgiu in 1789), then made a desperate attempt to recapture Izmail with 3,000–4,000 men in the Old Fortress.
 They overturned the Black Sea Cossacks, taking away two of their guns, but the regular infantry stopped this onslaught.
-Five of Qaplan's sons were killed with Qaplan Geray himself, and including Maqsud Geray, descendant of Genghis Khan himself.
+Five of Qaplan's sons were killed with Qaplan Geray himself, while Maqsud Geray, descendant of Genghis Khan himself, was captured.
 By about 4 o'clock in the afternoon the battle subsided; Izmail was taken by the Russians.